LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Terraformer.md

 The Genasi gains enhanced mobility on terrain made of earth or stone, granting an additional 10ft of movement Additionally, they can move across difficult terrain made of earth or stone without incurring disadvantage

-The Genasi can manipulate earth within a certain range, allowing them to mold the earth around them to their will so long as they rema, up to a maximum volume of 10 Litres multiplied by their \[PROF\] bonus
+The Genasi can manipulate earth within a certain range, allowing them to mold the earth around them to their will so long as there is a physical connection between them and the earth being controlled, up to a maximum volume of 5 cubic feet multiplied by their \[PROF\] bonus
 ## Level 2 - Deluge Mastery (min 4 Essence)

 The Genasi can unleash a torrential deluge, creating a devastating flood in the area.